TunTunHlaing/Keycloak-Custom-SPI/Custom SMS OTP Sender/README.md

 ### Authentication Flow

-1. The user enters their **phone number** in the login form. (login form must pass **phone** fields to work this flow)
+1. The user enters their **phone number** in the login form.
+   *(The login form must include the field `phone` for this to work.)*
-2. The **Custom SMS OTP Authenticator** validates the phone number and generates an OTP.
+2. The **Custom SMS OTP Authenticator** validates the phone number.
+3. The authenticator generates and stores an OTP.
-3. The OTP is sent to the user's phone via **Twilio**.
+4. The OTP is sent to the user’s phone via **Twilio**.
-4. The user is presented with an OTP input form to enter the OTP they received.
+5. The user is presented with an OTP input form to enter the code.
-5. The user submits the OTP for validation:
+6. The user submits the OTP:
-    - If the OTP is valid, authentication is successful.
+   -  If valid → authentication succeeds.
-    - If the OTP is invalid, the user is prompted again.
+   -  If invalid → user is prompted again until max attempts are reached.

-### OTP Input Form

-The user is prompted to enter the OTP they received via SMS in the form presented by the authenticator.
+   - If expired → user must request a new OTP.

 ---